zkemail/archive.prove.email/README.md

+This repository is part of the [Proof of Email](https://prove.email/) project

-# DKIM archive website and tools
+# DKIM archive website

-These tools are in contribution to [ZK Email](https://github.com/zkemail/zk-email-verify), and in particular this [issue](https://github.com/zkemail/zk-email-verify/issues/81).

-## Website

 The website lets the user search for a domain and returns archived DKIM selectors and keys for that domain.
 Visit the website at https://registry.prove.email/